-As you can see there are so many things to do in Philadelphia with kids and 1 day wasn’t even close to enough time!!
+As you can see there are so many things to do with kids in Philadelphia and 1 day wasn’t even close to enough time!!

 Other Great Family Fun Activities in Philadelphia to Check Out

-Philadelphia Double Decker Sightseeing Tour With more than 28 stops you can hop on and off this tour bus as you learn about the history of this great city
+Philadelphia Double Decker Sightseeing Tour With more than 28 stops you can hop on and off this tour bus as you learn about the history of this great city.

-South Philly Art Walking Tour Discover unique murals and art installations in South Philly
+South Philly Art Walking Tour Discover unique murals and art installations in South Philly.

-Ghost Tour by Candlelight Known as America’s most haunted city, delight in the ghost stories from the past
+Ghost Tour by Candlelight Known as America’s most haunted city, delight in the ghost stories from the past.

 If you are planning a trip to Philadelphia without kids be sure to check out these romantic hotels in PA!